shruthisumanth/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-blackduck/overview.md

 Must be running DevOps Velocity version 2.0.4 and later to use the plug-in.
 Black Duck Server version 2020.6.0 and later is supported.

 ## Versions
 There is no install process for this plug-in.
 The Black Duck plug-in is identified to DevOps Velocity as a value stream integration.
-DevOps Velocity plug-in images are located in DockerHub and the UrbanCode Velolcity code accesses the version that you select.
+DevOps Velocity plug-in images are located in DockerHub and the IBM DevOps Velocity code accesses the version that you select.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-blackduck/tags).

 # History